esrud/GONE/README.md

 25/08/2020   Minor modification in INPUT_PARAMETERS_FILE and SCRIPT ESTIMATION Ne PROCEDURE.docx to note that the option cMMb=0 (for human data) does not hold.
 If the .map file has genetic distances (third column), these will be used.
 If that column has zeroes (no genetic distances are available) then an average rate of recombination of cMMb (as included in the INPUT_PARAMETERS_FILE) will be assumed.

-# ALERTS
-The string "-9" in the phenotypic column of the ped file is necessary to start the reading of genotypes.
-So any other string "-9" in the ped file will cause trouble.
-If you have any string "-9" in some other place, please replace it by, e.g. "_9".
+07/09/2020   Minor modification in LD_SNP_REAL3.c so that the string "-9" in the phenotypic column of the ped file is not necessary anymore and that string can be present in the pedfile without causing trouble.
-We will fix this problem as soon as possible